IrisFleischer/GeoTES-SURF/README.md

 ### General Information
 - Want to learn more about the project's scope and objectives?
 Check out the [project charter](documentation/PROJECT_CHARTER.md).
 - Want to review our progress?
 The developer guide is coming soon, but check out the [project board](https://github.com/orgs/orchid-initiative/projects/11)!
-- Have questions or feedback?
+- Have any comments?
 Join the discussion on our GitHub Discussions page.
-Or, you can use the GitHub issues page to report bugs and request new features.
 - Looking for internal project management documents?
 Those are stored in this Google Drive folder.
 (TODO: Fill In)

 ### Additional Resources